K6NO/12_citychallenge/README.md

+# Treehouse Full Stack Javascript Techdegree
-# Treehouse Project 12 -CityChallenge
+### Project 12 - CityChallenge

 https://citychallenge-app2.herokuapp.com/

+NodeJS - Express, AngularJS, MongoDB, Mongoose, Mocha-Chai, Gulp, APIs used: FB & Google auth, Mailgun

 ##### The idea
 In the CityChallenge app you take challenges that, if fulfilled, may significantly improve your everyday life by making it more active, adventurous, conscious and sustainable in an urban setting.
 Now there are only three challenges, hopefully more and better will come :)